grahampugh/grahampugh.github.io/_posts/2019-04-19-macos-java-autopkg.md

 Azul Systems are providing LTS versions of Open JDK 12, 11, 8 and 7, with a separate JRE available for version 8 (see [download page](https://www.azul.com/downloads/zulu/#)).
 They are the only third-party provider to include the JavaFX features in their builds.

-So far, no AutoPkg recipes are available for Azul Zulu).
+So far, no AutoPkg recipes are available for Azul Zulu.

 ## SapMachine